zohaib87/xe-plugin/readme.txt

 = 1.1.6 =

-* New Added: Version control in scripts.
+* New: Added Version control in scripts.
 * Removed: Repeated code from build.js.
 * Removed: TGM plugin activation script.

 = 1.1.5 =

-* New Added: Custom name for global variable in config.json
+* New: Added Custom name for global variable in config.json

 = 1.1.4 =